andycowl/bbdb3-manual/tutorial.rst

 Navigation uses the familiar 'n' (:function:`bbdb-next-record`) and 'p' (:function:`bbdb-prev-record`) key bindings.

-You can also search BBDB using 'b' (:function:`bbdb`) which searches across all fields.
+You can also search BBDB using 'b' (:command:`bbdb`) which searches across all fields.
 For example, searching for 'evans' displays a single record ('David Evans').
 The search is case insensitive.